 A referral is a formal request from an MIT provider asking the MIT Health Plans Office to approve services outside of MIT Medical.

-- MIT Student and Affiliate Extended Insurance Plans: No. With the MIT Student or Affiliate Extended Insurance Plans, you may choose to see a provider outside MIT Medical without a referral.
-Both of these plans are Blue Cross Blue Shield “preferred provider organizations” or “PPOs.”
+- MIT Student Health Insurance Plan (MIT SHIP): No. With MIT SHIP, you may choose to see a provider outside MIT Medical without a referral.
+The plan is a Blue Cross Blue Shield “preferred provider organizations” or “PPO.”
 This means that when you see a provider who participates in the Blue Cross Elect PPO network—with or without a referral—the insurance plan will cover more of the cost, which means you will pay less.
 But even though you don’t need a referral, there are some good reasons to get one.

 - MIT Traditional Health Plan: Yes.
 Members of the MIT Traditional Health Plan need referrals if they want their insurance to cover care outside of MIT Medical.
-When you have a referral to an outside specialist or other outpatient facility, you’ll have only a $10 copay for your visits, and you can fill your prescriptions from the outside provider at the MIT Pharmacy.
+When you have a referral to an outside specialist or other outpatient facility, you’ll have only a $10 copay for your visits.

 The Health Plans Office needs to make sure the requested service is a benefit that is covered by your insurance plan and that the service isn’t available at MIT Medical.
 There are many outside services we routinely cover, including most diagnostic tests with in-network providers.